Fish Tank pH Levels (An easy guide for fishkeepers)

 - Use the supplied color chart to find the matching color and pH value.

-I have provided links below for the Saltwater and Freshwater solutions on Amazon and Chewy.com.
+I have provided links below for the Saltwater and Freshwater solutions.

 pH Test Strip Instructions

-Test strips are much easier to use than a solution, and they are generally the cheapest option.
+Test strips are much easier to use than a solution and are generally the cheapest option.
 To use a test strip, follow the below steps:

 - Fully submerge the test strip into the tank water for a few seconds and then remove it.